CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_16S_Sanger.md

 ## Step 6: Interpret results

-* Assemble the sequencing reads using your favorite assembly software (Geneious has an easy-to-use interface).
+* Assemble the sequencing reads using your favorite assembly software.
+We use Geneious (commercial software) because it has an easy-to-use interface.  .Ab1 files for all three amplicons can be dragged onto the Geneious interface and the *de novo assembly* tool is used to produce a consensus contig.

-* Obtain the full length, consensus sequence seach for the best match using either [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch&BLAST_SPEC=MicrobialGenomes) or a recent tool called Bitsliced Genomic Signature Index (BIGSI) which is available [here](http://www.bigsi.io/) and you can read more about on the [Github page for BIGSI](https://github.com/Phelimb/BIGSI)
+* Take the highest quality portion of the full length consensus sequence and seach for the best match using either [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch&BLAST_SPEC=MicrobialGenomes) or a recent tool called Bitsliced Genomic Signature Index (BIGSI) which is available [here](http://www.bigsi.io/) and you can read more about on the [Github page for BIGSI](https://github.com/Phelimb/BIGSI)

 {% include important.html content="No database is comprehensive and there's always bias in what is represented in a database.
 In addition, since you're only considering one gene (16S rRNA), this also affects your specificity and resolution for identifying species." %}